Euricom/training-workshop-JS-VUE-2018Q1/slides/know-your-javascript.md

 ### Summary: So to know the value of `this`:

 - Is the function called from an object created by `new`?
-- Is the function bind to an explicit `this` or is an arrow function?
+- Is the function hard bind to `this` or is an arrow function?
 - Is the function called with `call` or `apply` specifying an explicit `this`?
 - Is the function called via a containing/owing object (call context)?